iqyx/open-source-utv/README.rst

   usually optimized for this purpose.
 - on the other hand, a lot of mowing and mulching work need to be done
-- to bootstrap an offgrid dwelling I need to move a lot of stuff to locations where conventional cars can't get
+- to bootstrap an offgrid dwelling I need to move a lot of stuff to locations where conventional cars can't get until a suitable road is built.
+Then it needs to be serviced continuously.
-- most of the work is done during the summer
+- most of the work is done during the summer, however some snow plowing has to be done during winter
 - as an offgrider I am (and probably will be) living on a hillside or in a mountaineous region

 As a result, a special UTV (utility task/terrain vehicle) is much better suited for my needs.